mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 Until now, the main question was:

 $$
-\text{Which response is better?}
+\text{Which response should the model prefer?}
 $$

-But for safety, the question changes slightly.
-We are not only comparing responses by quality.
-We also need to ask whether a response is acceptable at all.
+For safety, we need a slightly different question.
+We do not only want to rank responses by quality.
+We also want to distinguish responses that are acceptable from responses that should not be produced.

 For a given prompt $u$, let